elsewhencode/project-guidelines/README.md

 * Avoid irrelevant or funny comments, logs or naming.
 * Write testable code, avoid side effect, extract side effects, write pure functions
 * Make your names searchable with meaningful distinctions avoid shortened names.
 For functions Use long, descriptive names.
 A function name should be a verb or a verb phrase, and it needs to communicate its intention
-* Organise your functions in a file according to the stepdown rule.
+* Organise your functions in a file according to the step-down rule.
 Higher level functions should be on top and lower levels below.
 It makes it natural to read the source code.

 ## 9. Logging
 * Avoid client side console logs in production